wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-sso/includes/7-exercise-bots-sso.md

 }
 ```

-At this point, we cannot implement the main part of our bot: the `DialogBot` class.
+At this point, we can implement the main part of our bot: the `DialogBot` class.

 Create a new file, **./src/server/SsoBot/DialogBot.ts** that will serve as the base for our bot.
 Notice the constructor of the `DialogBot` class accepts an instance of the `MainDialog` that our bot will pass into it.
 When the bot receives a message, it will run the `MainDialog`.